EOEPCA/resource-discovery/docs/design/resource-and-data-catalogue/api/usage.md

 ### Example

-This [demonstration server](https://demo.pygeoapi.io/master) publishes metadata geospatial data through an interface that conforms to OGC API - Records.
+This [demonstration server](https://demo.pycsw.org/cite) publishes metadata geospatial data through an interface that conforms to OGC API - Records.

-An example request that can be used to retrieve data from the Sample metadata records from Dutch Nationaal georegister record collection is <https://demo.pygeoapi.io/master/collections/dutch-metadata?f=html>
+An example request that can be used to retrieve data from the pycsw OGC CITE instance is <https://demo.pycsw.org/cite/collections/metadta:main?f=html>

 Note that the response to the request is HTML in this case.

-Alternatively, the same data can be retrieved in GeoJSON format, through the request <https://demo.pygeoapi.io/master/collections/dutch-metadata?f=json>
+Alternatively, the same data can be retrieved in GeoJSON format, through the request <https://demo.pycsw.org/cite/collections/metadata:main?f=json>

 A client application can then retrieve the GeoJSON document and display or process it.